tlundqvist/babylon_txcheck/README.md

 ### Limitations

-- **Output only**: Tool creates staking outputs but does NOT create or broadcast complete transactions
+- **Output only**: Tool calculates staking, unbonding, and slashing output scripts/addresses but does NOT create or broadcast complete transactions
 - **No key generation**: Public keys must be provided externally
 - **No signing**: Tool does not handle private keys or transaction signing
+- **Demonstration purposes**: This is a tool for understanding Babylon staking outputs, not a production staking client

 ## References